arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ### RS-485

 Opta™ RS485 and WiFi variants have a built-in RS-485 interface, enabling the construction of robust and reliable data transmission systems.
 RS-485 interface is still the most widely used protocol for Point Of Sale (POS), industrial, and telecommunications applications.
-The wide common-mode range enables data transmission over longer cable lengths and in noisy environments such as the floor of a facPtory.
+The wide common-mode range enables data transmission over longer cable lengths and in noisy environments such as the floor of a factory.
 Also, the high input impedance of the receivers allows more devices to be attached to the lines.

 ![RS-485 interface in Opta™ devices](assets/user-manual-15.png)